Interview: Why is it healthy to exercise in nature?

 What's the difference between a mountain hike and a hike along a flat trail?

 The training of the muscles is different.
 When descending, you get hits on your bones and your cartilages - this leads to a growth in tissue.
 The more impact, the more growth of tissue.
-Furthermore, even other muscles are being required.
-Concerning the knee, desceding a mountain is a real wunderful and healthy method.
+Furthermore, even other muscles are required.
+Concerning the knee, desceding a mountain is a really wunderful and healthy method.
 This means that descending - contrary to what everyone thinks - is really good for your body.
 Moreover, the quality of the air in the mountains is especially high.
 Observing the map of fine dust, the Alpine region and the foothills of the Alps can be described as the green lungs in the middle of a sea of fine dust.
 And fine dust really is a killer.
 Only one percent more fine dust means a 10% higher mortality in the population.
 In the Alpine region and the foothills of the Alps there is an air quality, which can never be found in big cities.

 Are there differences between hiking in unspoiled nature and nature which was changed by humans?